 When I was researching how people make meatloaf it was interesting to see that a lot of people tend to have a tomato ketchup type sauce on the top on the meatloaf.
 I had not seen this before, but it made me think about what I would like to put on my meatloaf to add some taste.

-I did not want it to be overpowering so that it would not adversely affect the overall taste of the meatloaf, so I made just a thin layer of sweet honey, mustard glaze that I also use on my baked ham recipe.
-We think it worked well and we did not resort to using any ketchup when we ate this meal!
+I did not want it to be overpowering so that it would not adversely affect the overall taste of the meatloaf.
+So in the end, I made just a thin layer of sweet honey and mustard glaze that I also use on my baked ham recipe.
+We think it worked well and we did not need to resort to using any ketchup when we ate this meal!

 The secret to keeping meatloaf moist